gradle/gradle/design-docs/managed-component-model.md

 ### Identified candidates

+- `PlayApplicationSpec`
-- `PlayApplicationSpecInternal` to be made an internal view
+    - `PlayApplicationSpecInternal` can be made an internal view
+    - `PlatformAwareComponentSpec` aspect of it can be extracted in a dedicated internal view registered with its own implementation
+    - Then, `PlayApplicationSpec` can be `@Manage`d with a single property: `injectedRoutesGenerator`
+- `NativeTestSuiteSpec`
+    - This one is more straightforward as no dedicated internal view extraction is necessary
+    - It can be `@Manage`d and its `testedComponent` property can be made `@Unmanaged`

 ### Tests